 -Send us the Proposal

--An agreement will be signed before starting the work
+-When this is done, an agreement will be signed before the start of work

-When the Special Issue appears, the title and names of the Guest Editors will appear on the cover and the contents page.
+When the Special Issue is published, the title and names of the Guest editors will appear on the cover and contents page.

-WFL Special Issues are not designed to publish manuscripts that have been or will be presented at a conference or workshop on a specialized theme since such manuscripts cannot go, by definition, through the required double-blind review process.
-Nor is it required that an authors’ workshop or conference be included as part of the Special Issue publication process.
-However, if the team of guest editors wished to hold a focused workshop whereby authors have successfully passed one or more stages of the double-blind review process are brought together to encourage further integration of manuscripts into a more coherent whole, and to provide further feedback to authors, this would be a welcome and useful addition to the publication process.
-However, since the workshop eliminates the double-blind review, it is important that any such workshop should be planned well-ahead so that review process is completed.
+WFL Publisher Special Issues are not intended to publish manuscript that have or will be presented at conferences and workshops on a specialized theme since such manuscripts cannot by definition go through the required double-blind review process.
+Neither, is it required that workshops and conferences of authors’ be included as part of the special Issue publication process.
+In other words, if a team of guest editors wishes to hold a workshop with a very clear aim where they have successfully passed one or more stages of the double-blind review process and are brought together to support further combination of manuscripts into a cohesive whole, and to give feedback to authors.
+This would be a good development and a resourceful addition to the publication process.
+However, since the workshop eliminates the double-blind review, it is imperative that any such workshops should be planned well-ahead of time so as to give room for the process to be completed.

-If the guest editors choose to include an authors’ workshop as part of their formal proposal, they must also include a budget in their proposal for the workshop indicating sources and uses of funds.
-Any costs incurred with respect to such a conference or workshop cannot be paid for by the Journal and must be fully paid through outsourcing.
+If a guest editor chooses to include an authors’ workshop as part of their formal proposal, they must also include a budget in their proposal for the workshop showing sources and use of funds.
+Any incurred costs associated with conference or workshop would not be paid for by the Journal and must be fully paid through outsourcing.

 Guest Editors’ Introductory Articles

-Typically, the Guest Editors prepare an introduction that reviews the state-of-art on the domain of Special Issue, suggest new directions for research, and provide a synopsis and integrative analysis of the collective contributions of articles and research notes in the Special Issue.
+Usually, the Guest Editors prepares an introductory article that reviews the state-of-the-art domain of Special Issue, recommend direction for research, and provide an abstract and integrative analysis of the collective contributions of articles and research notes in the Special Issue.
 The Introductory Article then goes through a single-blind review process managed by the Editor-in-Chief.
 The submitted manuscript will undergo two stage of review, with a final decision made by the EIC.
 The Guest Editors are responsible for timely revisions of their own manuscript based on the WFL Style Guide and Information for Contributors.

-It is JIBS policy that none of the Guest Editors, including any JIBS Editor on the project, can submit a manuscript either as an author or co-author for review for publication in the Special Issue, other than the Introductory Article, in order to avoid any appearance of conflict of interest.
+It is WFL policy that none of the Guest Editors, including any WFL Editor on the project, would be able to submit a manuscript either as an author or co-author for review for publication in the Special Issue, other than the Introductory Article, in order to avoid any appearance of conflict of interest.